ibm-cloud-architecture/icp-admin-bootcamp/faq.md

 ### Where do I find Chaos Monkey Ping-Pong App
 Eduardo has this linked in his external GitHub repo for [chaos monkey](https://github.com/patrocinio/kubernetes-pod-chaos-monkey) <br/>

+### What is the ICP Router or Router Component
+Hosts the management console and acts as the reverse proxy for all system components API.
+In other terms this component directs client API requests to the appropriate backend service or process. <br/>